About Our VELUX Windows

-VELUX centre pivot windows are a firm favourite as there are so many options for you to customise your window with.
+VELUX centre-pivot windows are a firm favourite as there are so many options for you to customise your window with.
 Swinging open from the centre of the window, centre pivots are ideally suited to any room with low ceilings or any window openings which are relatively low down.
-Available in the traditional pine finish and modern white-painted finish, VELUX centre pivot roof windows come in standard manual, electric, and solar options.
-If you opt for a VELUX white PU coated manual centre pivot window, you also get the option of choosing an ‘obscure’ window for maximum privacy or advanced triple glazing for increased thermal efficiency and noise reduction.
+Available in the traditional pine finish and modern white-painted finish, VELUX centre-pivot roof windows come in standard manual, electric, and solar options.
+If you opt for a VELUX white PU-coated manual centre-pivot window, you also get the option of choosing an obscure window for maximum privacy or advanced triple glazing for increased thermal efficiency and noise reduction.

 The most popular roof window on the market, you open centre pivot windows with a control bar that's located at either the top or bottom, meaning half of the window comes into the room when it's opened.
-Centre pivot roof windows are popular as they're so easy to maintain - they come with a 180 degree rotation function which allows for easy cleaning on both sides.
+Centre pivot roof windows are popular as they're so easy to maintain - they come with a 180-degree rotation function which allows for easy cleaning on both sides.

-Choose centre pivot if you want bags of choice in terms of design and finish, or you're trying to keep costs down.
-On average, centre pivot windows are between £50 to £100 cheaper than like-for-like top hung models.
+Choose centre pivot if you want bags of choice in terms of design and finish or you're trying to keep costs down.
+On average, centre-pivot windows are between £50 to £100 cheaper than like-for-like top-hung models.
 Centre pivot VELUX roof lights can be operated by remote control too, making them a great choice for hard-to-reach places.

 Avoid centre pivot if uninterrupted views are important to you.
 Half the sash remains in the room when fully open, so there'll always be a slight obstruction, both to your eyes and perhaps to your head if you're tall.
 Centre pivot isn't an option if your pitched roof window needs to be a means of escape due to the sash's positioning when open.
 If your window needs this life-saving benefit, you'll need a top-hung window.

-Avoid top hung if you want a window that opens at the touch of a button - many brands don't offer this function for their top hung windows.
+Avoid top hung if you want a window that opens at the touch of a button - many brands don't offer this function for their top-hung windows.

-While many prefer the reliability of windows you open by hand, electrically-operated windows are great for those in out-of-reach places.
+While many prefer the reliability of windows you open by hand, electrically operated windows are great for those in out-of-reach places.
 Some even have rain sensors so that they close automatically if it starts to pour.

 Reliable and easy to use, manual windows are operated by hand or, if they're out-of-reach, using an opening rod.
-They're popular because they're easy to maintain and having no electrical function means lower energy bills.
+They're popular because they're easy to maintain and have no electrical function means lower energy bills.

 There are a number of different glazing options that can improve the performance of your VELUX skylights.
-Common upgrades include triple glazing which reduces the amount of heat that is lost through the glass – great for maximum energy-efficiency.
+Common upgrades include triple glazing which reduces the amount of heat that is lost through the glass – great for maximum energy efficiency.
 Triple glazing is perfect for bedrooms, keeping you toasty on even the coldest of nights.

-Noise-reducing glazing is a good choice if you live in an urban area, while extra-strength and enhanced-security glazing make your windows more difficult to penetrate.
+Noise-reducing glazing is a good choice if you live in an urban area, while extra-strength and enhanced-security glazing makes your windows more difficult to penetrate.
 Extra-strength glazing is usually paired with laminated glazing on the inner pane, to stop it from shattering when it is broken.